COVID-19 Information Center

 Campus Disinfection, Facility Modifications & Staffing

-Hand sanitizing stations have been placed in every room on campus as well as in hallways and common spaces, to support enhanced hand sanitizing and handwashing protocols for all community members.
+Hand sanitizing stations are located in every room on campus as well as in hallways and common spaces, to support enhanced hand sanitizing and handwashing protocols for all community members.

-We have increased on-campus cleaning staff who will clean high- traffic and common areas regularly throughout the day and in the evening, with additional deep cleaning on weekends.
-Bathrooms will be disinfected hourly while students and faculty/staff are on campus.
-Our playgrounds and outdoor structures will be sanitized each morning, and students will wash hands with soap and water before and after visiting outdoor spaces on campus.
-Campus will be cleaned at the end of each day using high-grade disinfectant supplies which meet OSHA and CDC requirements for COVID-19.
-On weekends, the entire campus will be deep cleaned.
+We have increased on-campus cleaning staff who clean high- traffic and common areas regularly throughout the day and in the evening, with additional deep cleaning on weekends.
+Bathrooms are disinfected hourly while students and faculty/staff are on campus.
+Campus is cleaned at the end of each day using high-grade disinfectant supplies which meet OSHA and CDC requirements for COVID-19.
+On weekends, the entire campus is deep cleaned.

-Access to campus will be limited to minimize exposure risks.
-Campus will be closed to visitors while students are on campus, including parents/guardians (with the exception of extenuating circumstances); visitations deemed necessary will follow school health screening protocols upon arrival and access to classroom areas will be limited to protect students and faculty.
-All rentals, both of our indoor and outdoor spaces, have been cancelled for the rest of 2020.
+Access to campus is limited to minimize exposure risks.
+Visits to campus are limited while students and campers are present, including to parents/guardians (with the exception of extenuating circumstances); visitations deemed necessary follow school health screening protocols upon arrival, and access to classroom areas is limited to protect students and faculty.

 We are increasing staff as necessary, and training our existing faculty, staff and administrators, to provide ample coverage on campus in the event of extended absence of teachers due to illness or exposure.

 To minimize the risk of spread, we are restricting the use of certain communal items:

 Water fountains will remain refill only.
 All community members should bring a filled water bottle to school with them each day.